East African Journal of Veterinary and Animal Sciences: *A Nationally Accredited Journal

 II.
 Editorial Policy

 East African Journal of Veterinary and Animal Sciences adopts and adheres to international standards and requirements of research and publication.
 Therefore, it requires all researchers to conduct their work ethically and responsibly with integrity and compliance with all relevant international codes required for doing research and reporting findings.
-This policy describes guidelines in the publication process of the journal.
+This policy describes guidelines for the publication process of the journal.

 1. Publication Ethics and Consent